-Store package in a dry, ventilated place between $6^{\circ}C$ and $23^{\circ}C$ ( $42.8^{\circ}F$ to $73.4^{\circ}F$ ).
+Store package in a dry, ventilated place between 6° C and 23°C (43° F to 74°F).
 Improper exposure to high temperatures may result in full or partial polymerization of monomer liquid, or reduction in initiator (benzoyl peroxide) content in powder component.
 These changes could significantly affect cement handling properties, mechanical properties, and clinical result.

-Sufficient units should be removed from stocks and stored at about $23^{\circ}C$ (73.4°F), or at the temperature appropriate to give desired cement handling and setting properties for 24 hours before use.
+Ascertain that sufficient material be removed from stocks and stored at about 23°C (73°F), or at the temperature appropriate to give desired cement handling and setting properties for 24 hours before use.